Skip to main content

 • Receive an exemption.

-If conducting tune-ups, building owners must hire approved tune-up specialists to lead their building system assessments and sign off on tune-up reports.
-To be approved, tune-up specialists must:
+If conducting tune-ups, you must hire an approved tune-up specialist to lead your building system assessment and sign off on tune-up reports.
+Tune-up specialists must:

 • Have a Professional Engineer (PE) or Certified Energy Manager (CEM) license.